 Skip to content

 Parents of teenagers will know only too well that the transitional years between childhood and adulthood can be full of turmoil.
 These years are often difficult for everyone in the household, as tension increases and tempers fray.
 In this article, we will look at both the physical changes that occur during adolescence and lifestyle factors that have knock-on effects on the physical wellbeing of young people.
 We’ll also discuss the surprising role that the microbiome can play in common ‘teen’ symptoms, and how probiotics might help.
+Read Dr Kate's fascinating article to learn: 'All about the microbiome'.

 This article is aimed at children 13 years and older.
 For children 12 and below, please see Probiotics for Kids.